Blog>Cost Guides>Subsidence repair costs

 Party Wall Agreement | £1,500 - £2,100 | £1,800 |

-Our costs are ballpark averages – get a local tradesperson to quote now
+Last updated: May 2024 Our costs are ballpark averages - get a local tradesperson to quote now |

 For a breakdown of each cost, we spoke to the online estimators at My Build Estimate – a professional estimating company monitored by the Royal Institution of Chartered Surveyors (RICS).
 This guide features the estimated subsidence repair costs they provided.

-- These works are very complex and require a site survey.
+These works are very complex and require a site survey

-- No allowance for improving internal areas e.g. decorating or skimming.
+No allowance for improving internal areas, e.g. decorating or skimming

-- No allowance for improving external areas e.g. paving etc.
+No allowance for improving external areas, e.g. paving etc

 With these allowances in mind, the price of subsidence repair can be costly due to the extensive works that need to be completed.
-To add extra support to a home, this is usually done through the technique of underpinning.
-Through this approach, the average cost to fix subsidence is £12,500.

 What is subsidence?

-We have lightly touched on the reasons to repair subsidence; however, the term subsidence may not be familiar to you.
 In essence, subsidence refers to the ground beneath your home and your foundations sinking or collapsing.

-Subsidence can be caused by seasonal changes to soil, clay and trees, with older homes more at risk due to shallower foundations.
-Another cause of subsidence is leaking water mains and drains saturating the soil, making it soft and compromising the support of your house.
+Another cause of subsidence is leaking water mains and drains saturating the soil, making it soft and compromising the support of your property.

 What is underpinning?

-Underpinning can be used to repair subsidence or to pro-actively increase the structural integrity of a building.
-This is particularly useful if you are adding an extension or if your neighbours are having issues with subsidence.
+Underpinning can be used to repair subsidence or to proactively increase the structural integrity of a building.

 Types of underpinning

-- Piling method: Requiring a specialist type of equipment, piling allows foundations to go much deeper.
+Requiring a specialist type of equipment, piling allows foundations to go much deeper.
 It is generally the most expensive option but is great when the ground has varied conditions.

-- Mass concrete method: Probably the most commonly used method of underpinning, the mass concrete method involves pouring concrete into carefully positioned holes surrounding the home.
-It is highly cost-effective and eliminates the need to remove the current foundations.
-Despite its benefits, this method can be time-consuming.
+Probably the most commonly used method of underpinning, the mass concrete method involves pouring concrete into carefully positioned holes surrounding the home.

-- Resin injector method: Using a combination of hardener and glue, the substance is injected into small incisions above the foundations of the building.
-A reaction then occurs causing the fluid to expand, fill cracks and compact the earth.
-This method offers quick results.
+Using a combination of hardener and glue, the substance is injected into small incisions above the foundations of the building.

-“Resin injection is now the go-to solution for subsidence of any size – it’s an effective and permanent method to stabilise buildings affected by structural movement.
-Resin injection takes a day to implement and homeowners don’t need to move out, rather than weeks or months of underpinning and piling.”
+“Resin injection is now the go-to solution for subsidence of any size.
+It's an effective and permanent method to stabilise buildings affected by structural movement.
+Resin injection takes a day to implement and homeowners don't need to move out, rather than weeks or months of underpinning and piling.”

 How long does underpinning take?

-It is difficult to accurately calculate the time underpinning will take due to the wide number of variables.
-The timescale is impacted by the age of the property, the type of underpinning used and whether extra tradespeople are required, e.g. structural engineers.
+The timescale is impacted by the age of the property, the type of underpinning used, and whether extra tradespeople are required, e.g. structural engineers.

-Factors affecting house subsidence repair cost
+Factors affecting house subsidence repair costs

 FAQs